 Howard A. Zucker, M.D., J.D.

-Dr. Howard A. Zucker is Acting Commissioner of Health for New York State.
+Dr. Howard A. Zucker is Commissioner of Health for New York State.
 In his previous role as first deputy commissioner, Dr. Zucker led the state Department of Health's preparedness and response initiatives in natural disasters and emergencies.
 He worked closely with the New York City Department of Health and Mental Hygiene and other health-related entities in New York City.

 A native of the Bronx, Dr. Zucker earned his M.D. from George Washington University School of Medicine at age 22, becoming one of America's youngest doctors.
 He trained in pediatrics at Johns Hopkins Hospital, anesthesiology at the Hospital of the University of Pennsylvania, pediatric critical care medicine/pediatric anesthesiology at The Children's Hospital of Philadelphia, and pediatric cardiology at Children's Hospital Boston/Harvard Medical School.